 While we didn’t lock down the exact consequences of player death, it was going to be realistic.
 For awhile there was discussion on regenerating health.
 This wasn’t to make it like Gears of War or arcade style.
 It was an attempt to focus more on the conflict, strategy, and emotional impact instead of trivializing the connection you build with your character.
 The flip-side was to replace him with a new marine every time death occurred (which is an issue by itself since we wanted to use real marines).

 The original advantage Destineer had was self-publishing the game.
-Because of technology reasons, some inexperienced members, and “death-by-demo” schedules, Destineer slowly lost its chance to self-publish.
-It’s possible a larger publisher was always considered in regards to world-wide distribution with Destineer responsible only for USA.
+Because of technology reasons, some inexperienced members, and “death by demo” schedules, the company slowly lost its chance to self-publish.
+It’s possible a larger publisher was always considered in regards to world-wide distribution with Destineer responsible for USA only.

 While courting Konami, other publishers were approached.
 EA was a strong candidate.
-Had it been with them, it would’ve been included under one of their existing franchises and called “Metal of Honor: Fallujah”.
+Had it been with them, it would’ve been included under one of their existing franchises and called something like “Metal of Honor: Fallujah”.
 The project fast-tracked with Sony as well.
 Everyone in the US Sony division was 100% behind the game.
-Japan HQ felt otherwise, however.
+Japan HQ felt differently though.
 They sold Sony products in the middle-east and didn’t want this game to affect that consumer base.

 Konami of course caved to backlash from a handful of loud voices against the idea it was going to disrespect the death of real Marines and make a flashy game out of the conflict.
 The previous idea about regenerating health fueled the belief SDIF would be a typical Call of Duty game.

-That was far from the case, however.
+That was far from the case.
 For several years the team was in direct communication with numerous Marines.
 Each one gave us presentations and recollections of their experiences.
 They were quick to correct any misinterpretations, as well as promoting what actual military personnel do, react to, and operate.

 We recorded personal one-on-one interviews with them.
 These were to be presented in a bookend fashion before and after each chapter of the game.
 They would share their fears, strategy, and expectations at the time.
 Then they’d reflect on the experience, what went wrong, and what they learned.
 What other game out there puts a personal, real face to the conflict?

 The remaining members started work on Breach as an intermediate project while efforts to find SDIF a new publisher continued.
-Despite the rumors SDIF was complete and waiting for release, it was never completed.
-The technology, production pipeline, systems, and design were for the most part complete.
-The physical game wasn’t, however.
-Several levels were made throughout SDIF’s lifetime in a showcase-and-demo fashion.
+Despite rumors the project was complete and waiting for release, it was never completed.
+The technology, production pipeline, systems, and design were there for the most part.
+The game maps and scripting weren’t complete however.
+Several levels were made throughout SDIF’s lifetime in a showcase-demo fashion.
 Most of those were removed during development because of technology or story changes.

-When the team was laid off, we had four out of the eight levels in development.
+When the team was laid off, we had four out of eight levels in development.
 One of them was almost complete, but removed because it took place in Resala Cemetery.
 The media backlash prompted its removal for fear destroying gravestones would be culturally disrespectful.
 Mosques were also off limits to destruction.
-In the bigger picture, I thought it was an absurd restriction considering the subject matter.
+In the bigger picture, I thought the restriction was too extreme considering the subject matter.